Swansea: Further and higher education

 Swansea University has a campus in Singleton Park overlooking Swansea Bay.
-Its engineering department is recognised as a centre of excellence with pioneering work on computational techniques for solving engineering design problems.
-The department of physics is renowned for its research achievements at the frontiers of theoretical physics, particularly in the areas of elementary particle physics and string theory.
-Many other departments including history, computer science and German have been awarded "excellent" inspection ratings.
-In 2015 Swansea University opened a new Bay Campus situated in the Jersey Marine area of Swansea.
-The university was awarded The Times Higher Education Supplement Award for the UK's "best student experience" in 2005.
-In 2017, Swansea University Medical School was ranked as the third best medical school in the United Kingdom, behind Oxford and Cambridge universities.
+Its engineering department is recognised as a centre of excellence with work on computational techniques for solving engineering design problems.
+The department of physics is known for its research at the frontiers of theoretical physics, particularly in the areas of elementary particle physics and string theory.
+In 2015, Swansea University opened a new Bay Campus situated in the Jersey Marine area of Swansea.
+In 2017, Swansea University Medical School was ranked as the third best medical school in the United Kingdom, behind Oxford and Cambridge.

-Other establishments for further and higher education in the city include University of Wales Trinity Saint David, Gower College Swansea and also Swansea College.
-Trinity Saint David was formed on 18 November 2010 through the merger of University of Wales Lampeter and Trinity University college Carmarthen under Lampeter's royal charter of 1828.
-On 1 August 2013, Swansea Metropolitan University became part of University of Wales Trinity Saint David (UWTSD).
+Other institutions include the University of Wales Trinity Saint David, Gower College Swansea and Swansea College.
+Trinity Saint David was formed in 2010 through the merger of University of Wales Lampeter and Trinity University college Carmarthen under Lampeter's royal charter of 1828.
+In 2013, Swansea Metropolitan University became part of University of Wales Trinity Saint David (UWTSD).
 Swansea Metropolitan University was particularly well known for its Architectural Glass department, as well as its Teaching and Transport & Logistics degrees.
 Trinity Saint David also took over the Swansea Business School, which was formerly part of the Metropolitan University.
-It continues to provide higher education in the field of business including an MBA programme.
-Swansea Sixth Form College Wales (sscwales) was founded in 2013 and 2021 changed its name to Swansea College.
+Swansea Sixth Form College Wales (sscwales) was founded in 2013 and changed its name to Swansea College in 2021.

 Schools

-In the local authority area, there is one nursery school; six infant schools and five junior schools.
+In the local authority area, there is one nursery school, six infant schools and five junior schools.
 There are 77 primary schools, ten of which are Welsh-medium, and six of which are voluntary aided.
-There are 15 comprehensive schools under the remit of the local education authority, of which two are Welsh-medium.
+There are 14 comprehensive schools under the remit of the local education authority, of which two are Welsh-medium.
 In addition, there are six special schools.

 The oldest school in Swansea is Bishop Gore School, founded in 1682.
 The largest comprehensive school is Olchfa School.
 There is one Roman Catholic comprehensive school – Bishop Vaughan Catholic Comprehensive School.
 Other secondary schools include Birchgrove Comprehensive School, Cefn Hengoed Community School, Dylan Thomas School, Pentrehafod Comprehensive School, Morriston Comprehensive School and Gowerton School.
 There are 2 Welsh-medium secondary schools in Swansea: Ysgol Gyfun Gymraeg Gŵyr and Ysgol Gyfun Gymraeg Bryn Tawe.

 Independent schools in Swansea include Ffynone House School and Oakleigh House School.